 To find out more about the variety of activities that we do, the organisations we support and how you can get involved visit our Supporting our Wider Community page.

 The Chaplaincy Team supports the spiritual development of the school community in a variety of ways.

 We produce a wide range of resources to support the prayer and worship life of our community.

-We lead training for staff in how to support the ethos of the school and offer a 'About Being Catholic' course for staff wishing to learn more about the Catholic Faith.
+We lead training for staff in how to support the ethos of the school and offer a 'Working in Catholic Education' course for staff wishing to learn more about the Catholic Faith.

 The Chaplaincy Committee consists of staff from a wide variety of roles.
 They meet each half term to review and plan activities that support the ethos.

 The Chaplaincy Reps Team consists of students from all year groups.
 They help to plan and review activities, particularly in developing new ways for our students to be actively involved and lead prayer and worship.